fabioweck/Flight-Planner-.NET-MAUI/README.md

 its resources listed in a listview (procedures, airport map, runaways,...).
 This tab makes use of a webview as well, calling google online PDF viewer in order to avoid downloading locally the chart file.

-Further improvements will include distance calculator between airports and waypoints, radar images and NOTAMs (notice to air men).
+Further improvements will include distance calculator between airports and waypoints, WACs (World aeronautical charts), NOTAMs (notice to air men) and AIP (aeronautical information publication).

 **UNDER DEVELOPMENT...!**